 Thanks to modern energy concepts, costs are kept low in the long term.
 Reflective blinds with integrated glare protection prevent excessive heating of rooms.
 The large windows provide plenty of light and a pleasant atmosphere.

-In 1998, the City of Frankfurt decided in the first high-rise development plan that the buildings of the former head office of the Deutsche Bahn at the Friedrich-Ebert-Anlage 35-37 may give way to a skyscraper, about 185 meters high.
+In 1998, the City of Frankfurt decided in the first high-rise development plan that the buildings of the former head office of the Deutsche Bahn (the German railway operator) at Friedrich-Ebert-Anlage 35-37 may give way to a skyscraper, about 185 meters high.
 In the following years, however, no progress was made on the project.

 The building has been awarded LEED Gold certification (Leadership in Energy and Environmental Design).
 LEED defines standards for environmentally friendly, resource-efficient, sustainable construction.
 Nevertheless, care was taken to ensure that a large number of windowed workplaces are created and that the windows can be opened to allow fresh to enter.

 In December 2017, DekaBank bought Tower 185.
 Dekabank, which acts as an investment service provider of the savings banks, paid a total of 775 million euros.
 The building will work as an asset in the company’s own real estate funds.
 It was one of the largest transactions in the European investment market in 2017.
 The sellers were CA Immo Deutschland, two pension funds and the real estate specialist, Fagas.